cityofcapetown/ds_code_challenge/README.md

 ### Candidates where programming is not required (Data Analysts)
 *Note* If you prefer, you may submit using the requirements described above.

-You can use any tool to produce the output, e.g. Excel, Power BI, Tableau, etc. The final deliverable needs to be a pdf report with your analysis.
+You can use any tool to produce the output, e.g. Python, R, Excel, Power BI, Tableau, etc. The final deliverable needs to be a pdf report with your analysis.

 ## How to submit
 ### Candidates where programming is required (Data Scientist and Engineers)